 K

-A vasculitis of medium-sized arteries primarily affecting children, and the most common cause of acquired heart disease in children in developed countries.
+A medium-vessel vasculitis primarily affecting children, and the most common cause of acquired heart disease in children in developed countries.
 Ocular symptoms (conjunctivitis, anterior uveitis) frequently occur but are mostly self-limiting.

 Keratoconus is an ectatic corneal disorder in which the central corneal stroma progressively thins and protrudes forward into a cone shape, causing high irregular astigmatism and visual impairment.
 It typically begins in adolescence and progresses into the 30s.
 First-line treatment for progression is corneal cross-linking (CXL), and visual correction is achieved with rigid gas-permeable contact lenses or scleral lenses.